 This type of content not only distracts from wait times but also helps reduce anxiety and boost patient attitudes.

 According to Nielsen, consumers trust recommendations from friends and family more than any other type of advertising.
 This makes social media conversation and user-generated content an invaluable (and free) source of marketing content.
 Patient testimonials, tweets about positive experiences with your staff, glowing reviews of your healthcare facility — all of these items increase brand awareness at no additional cost to your marketing budget and can be easily integrated into your digital signage strategy.
-It also makes featured patients feel appreciated and that they are getting attention from their provider.
+It also makes featured patients feel appreciated and that they are getting attention from their providers.

 Digital signage can do more than replace static signage.
 With the right content integrations, you can engage, distract and inform your patients.
 This not only reduces perceived wait times but also helps you speed up the queue by improving organizational efficiency.
 Thus, digital signage, used to its full potential, can enhance the day-to-day healthcare experience for both your staff and your patients.